Code-Institute-Submissions/milestone_2-2/README.md

 ## Credits

 #### Content
-*	This project was written and altered using a tutorial by Laurence Svekis on Udemy.
+*	This project was based on and modified using a tutorial by Laurence Svekis on Udemy.
 *	Materialise was utilised for the styling of this project.
 *	Guidance on the layout and functions were obtained from queries on Slack.